su2118/su2118/README.md

 - MSc in Artificial Intelligence
 - *University of Huddersfield, UK*

-🔍 Actively looking for entry-level opportunities 💼 Took a career break due to visa-related issues.
+🔍 **Actively seeking entry-level opportunities** 💼
+I took a career break due to visa-related issues.
 During this time, I kept my skills current by working on personal projects, contributing to open source, and staying updated on industry trends.
-Now fully available and eager to apply my knowledge in a professional setting.
+I’m now fully available and eager to apply my knowledge in a professional setting.

 💡 **Currently sharpening my programming skills** to re-enter the workforce with a focus on contributing to impactful projects.

 🔭 **I’m currently working on** [real time chat app with users and chat rooms](https://github.com/su2118/ChatApp)

+### Future Goals
+- Expand my expertise in AI and machine learning by exploring advanced neural network architectures.
+- Contribute to impactful open-source projects in AI and web development.
+- Grow into a full-stack developer role with a focus on scalable and user-friendly applications.

 📫 How to reach me : **htetsusan.mdy@gmail.com**